RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 This final CRL must be available for all relying parties until the validity period of all issued certificates has passed.
 Once the last CRL has been issued, the private signing key(s) of the CA to be terminated will be destroyed or taken offline, designated as “not in use”, and protected as stipulated in Section 5.1.2.1.

-Prior to CA termination, the CA must provide archived data to an archive facility as specified in the CPS.
+Prior to CA/KRS termination, the CA/KRS must provide archived data to an archive facility as specified in the CPS/KRPS.
 As soon as possible, the CA will advise all other organizations to which it has issued certificates of its termination, using an agreed-upon method of communication specified in the CPS.

 When an organizational RA function operating under this policy terminates operations, the RA must archive all audit logs and other records prior to termination and destroy its private keys upon termination.